rockz77/pizza-topping-rankings/README.md

 ## Tech Notes

 First I retrieve all data from pizzas.json using react-context-api (providers / consumers).
 I then grab all arrays from that original json and push into a new array.
 Next I use map and reduce to create a readable object to sort the keys and values of the json.
 Last, I create a final array containing the required info containing the ranking, pizza topping names, and counter, which then get translated to the UI.

+Because the json is very large in size, I placed a "Please wait.
+Data is loading..." message while the data is parsing to translate to the UI.
+Optimally, I would of parsed the data on the backend, store in a DB, and then feed into an API for the UI to consume.
+Processing on the frontend is not ideal for a large amount of data, even with "chunked" data.

 By,
 Chris Kennedy